 There has been a lot of negative press lately about Mexico being an unsafe country and especially for foreigners.
 This is indeed unfortunate as sensationalized journalism certainly paints the picture of a dangerous place.
 Overall, the news instills fear in its audience and one must be discerning, curious, analytical and seek out information that is credible.
 All too often we are bombarded by the worse case scenario without a point of reference that comes from someone who knows what it’s actually like to live there on a daily basis.
 Speaking from the perspective of a Canadian woman who’s travelled for business and for pleasure over a span of twenty years and has been living in and out of Latin America for over fifteen of them, I have admittedly, for the most part, felt very safe and in fact, safer than in many other countries that I’ve frequented, including at times, certain parts of Canada and the U.S. This is not to say however that I’ve not been in relatively compromising situations where I’ve had to defend myself.

 One of the keys to maintaining your personal safety is to know which neighbourhoods to avoid.
 In Playa del Carmen for example, I exercise vigilance in not venturing into areas that are deemed seedy.
 Much like I wouldn’t take a walk along E. Hastings in Vancouver, my home city, you certainly wouldn’t find me exploring an area like In House in Playa del Carmen on foot and especially not at night.
 Most of the negative press about PDC tends to be from more remote, unsafe areas that are portrayed on the news as tourist hot spots.
 I mean, let’s be honest, there are more open, random shootings in the U.S on a daily basis that what you’d ever experience in PDC which for the most part have been targeted.
+I bought a property in Mexico and i am living here for many years and I never had any bad experience.

 Overall, as a world traveller, I have learned the importance of exercising common sense and keeping these useful tips in mind for safety and security purposes: